zaimzazali/SEGP_G05/README.md

 2. **Web Application** - _Lecturers_
 3. **IoT Device** - _Students_

-Sub-sections below will explain on the system itself in more detail.
+The following sub-sections will explain on the system itself in more detail.

 [Go to Top](#COMSM1401---Software-Engineering--Group-Project)